15 Mar Corporate purpose: door opener for big changes

 What is the significance of an overriding corporate purpose in times of existential challenges, when companies may even have to lay off employees?
 In a recent interview with the Handelsblatt (published on 4 October 2020), Bielefeld professor and consultant Stefan Kühl claims that corporate purpose is only a management method that has lost further importance in the crisis.
 “In a year or two, hardly anyone will be talking about purpose anymore,” says Kühl.

-Kühl’s view is probably based on an incorrect understanding of purpose.
+Kühl’s view is likely based on an inappropriate definition of corporate purpose.
 If existence is endangered by Corona, then this naturally has short-term effects.
 And for some of the companies that have set out on the question of their overriding corporate purpose, the pace may change.
 But a purpose does not hinder change processes or make them inflexible, but is rather part of the solution in transformations towards future-oriented companies.

 Let’s take the example of Philip Morris: the tobacco company has formulated its purpose as being to create a smoke-free future.
 The global corporation’s goal is to replace conventional cigarettes with alternatives that reduce harmful substances.
 With this purpose, Philip Morris has initiated a comprehensive transformation and is further developing its business model and value chain.
 A purpose does not prevent change, but at best drives it forward decisively and is therefore of great strategic importance.